finalized January 2015

 The Augustana nursing program is not a graduation major, so a departmental major must be completed if the student intends to graduate with a Bachelor of Arts degree.
 The choice of graduation major is not critical for acceptance by a school of nursing, but the majority of students matriculating in advanced nursing programs have a major in the biological sciences or psychology.

 Augustana College has a unique BA/BSN Dual Degree articulation with Trinity College of Nursing & Health Sciences.
 Students may be accepted to the program during the spring of their first or sophomore year at Augustana and must then maintain a minimum grade-point average and complete all required coursework.
 Through this articulation, students are granted limited acceptance to Trinity to take a nursing skills course in early summer following their third year at Augustana.
-Following this nursing skills course, Dual Degree students will complete their Nursing Senior Inquiry project in a Trinity Health System clinical setting of their choice during late summer.

 All Dual Degree students then return to Augustana for their senior year to complete the BA in biology and a minor in either anthropology, psychology, sociology or women and gender studies.
 During senior year, students may work as part-time CNAs or patient care technicians at local facilities which will provide them with additional clinical experience.